P-p-H-d/mlib/README.md

 #### DICT\_OASET\_DEF(name, key\_type[, key\_oplist])
 #### DICT\_OASET\_DEF\_AS(name,  name\_t, name\_it\_t, key\_type[, key\_oplist])

-DICT\_OASET\_DEF defines the set 'name##\_t' and its associated methods as "static inline" functions.
+DICT\_OASET\_DEF defines the dictionary set 'name##\_t' and its associated methods as "static inline" functions.
-A set is a specialized version of a dictionary with no value.
+A dictionary set is a specialized version of a dictionary with no value.
 The difference is that it uses an Open Addressing Hash-Table as container.